 Operational agility that lets retailers adapt to new market circumstances and technologies as they emerge has never been more important.
-Retailers that adapted their digital model in 2020 by separating backend features from the front-end experience and incorporating new tools continued to grow.
-Decathlon exemplified this; the retailer adapted their stores into ecommerce packing centers to accommodate for online demand, which was only possible when they added new fulfilment software to their backend.
+Retailers that followed a digital transformation roadmap and adapted their digital business model in 2020 continued to grow, by separating backend features from the front-end experience and incorporating new tools.
+Decathlon exemplified this; the retailer adapted their stores to new business models, turning them into ecommerce packing centers to accommodate for online demand, which was only possible when they added new fulfillment software to their backend.

-This post demystifies the process of adopting a content platform and offers five theoretical steps that will get you there.
+This post demystifies the process of adopting a content platform by explaining what is digital transformation and offers six theoretical steps on the decision-making path that’ll get you there.

 What to consider before adopting a content platform and composable architecture

 A content platform is a lot like a headless content management system.
 It separates the front-end and backend, which frees up front-end teams to get UI changes live quicker than backend changes.

 But content platforms take it one step further.
 Not only are they connected to the front end by an ecosystem of APIs and apps, they want that same flexibility and speed for the backend too.
 Therefore, additional tools connect via APIs to provide new functionalities, such as search, order management and localization.
 This results in a flexible, scalable and frequently deployable set of backends that uses industry-leading digital technology.
 With composable architecture, you no longer rely on a single technology for every ecommerce functionality.

 The answer to the question “should we use a content platform?” is entirely dependent on your business model.
 Changing digital transformation goals also impacts the six steps below.

 Before you get started on your digital transformation roadmap, ask yourself and your team: